bohrbrask/okaapi-user-guide/README.md

 # okaapi-user-guide
-User guide for the okaapi R package
+This repository contains the user guide for the okaapi R package.

 The user guide is meant as a supplement to the okaapi introduction paper, and we recommend reading the paper before the guide.